Potential Prevention & Treatment of Asthma with CBD

 Research focusing on the effects of cannabinoids on asthma is ongoing.
 In some cases, cannabinoids may be used for the treatment of chronic pain and neurological disorders such as multiple sclerosis and arthritis.
 This is due in part to their anti-inflammatory effects.
 Because asthma arises due to chronic lung inflammation, studies are ongoing to find out whether the same effects can be replicated by cannabinoids.
 The outcome of the research looks promising, especially for those with allergic asthma.

 Cannabinoids cause dilation of the airways: Cannabinoids act as a bronchodilator rather than a bronchoconstrictor.
-So far studies have concentrated on two cannabinoids, CBD and THC or THC-V. The bronchioles usually become constricted during an asthma attack.
+So far studies have concentrated on two cannabinoids, CBD and THC.
+The bronchioles usually become constricted during an asthma attack.
 Because of this, the oxygen flow rate reduces drastically.

 Anti-inflammatory effects: Asthma is a chronic inflammatory disease, affecting the airways.
 Cannabinoids are powerful anti-inflammatory agents.
 Inflammation of the air-passageway causes a reduction in the amount of oxygen transported throughout the body.
 For people suffering from asthma, this makes it difficult to breathe.
 Inflammation occurs both during rest and at work.